-If you love nature and all the wildlife that comes with it, bird spotting will surely give you great delight!
+If you love nature and want to get out from the garden shed for a bit, then bird spotting will surely give you great delight!
 Aside from being an enjoyable past time, this hobby has also been proven to improve a person’s eyesight.

 And while some rare species are hard to spot, watching and identifying common breeds can be just as exciting.
 You can even do so from the comfort of your own garden in a spacious garden shed!
 To help you with this venture, our garden experts have compiled some of the most prevalent but beautiful species and their notable features.